-Theo Vernon, Associate Director of Bands at Grissom High School since 1985, holds degrees in Saxophone Performance and Music Education from The University of Alabama and a Masters degree from VanderCook College of Music in Chicago.
+Theo Vernon, Director of Bands at Grissom High School since 1985, holds degrees in Saxophone Performance and Music Education from The University of Alabama and a Masters degree from VanderCook College of Music in Chicago.
 He received, as the State of Alabama’s ﬁrst Instrumental Music Educator, National Board for Professional Teaching Standards Certiﬁcation in November 2003.
 He recently received re-certicﬁcation as a National Board Certiﬁed Teacher for the years 2013-2023.
-At Grissom, Vernon works with the 225+ marching band, directs the Symphonic Band II, rehearses with the Symphonic Band I and Concert Band, and also directs the two jazz bands.
+At Grissom, Vernon works with the 225+ marching band, directs the Symphonic Band I, rehearses with the Symphonic Band II and Concert Band, and also directs the two jazz bands.
 While in college he was hired by Walt Disney World in Orlando, Florida, to perform with the All-American College Marching Band (1983) and also as the Assistant Director for the ﬁrst ever All-American College Orchestra at EPCOT Center (1984).
-Mr. Vernon has conducted the Grissom Band on stage at the prestigious MidWest Band Clinic in his ﬁrst year of teaching.
+Mr. Vernon has conducted the Grissom Band on stage at the prestigious Midwest Band Clinic in his ﬁrst year of teaching.
 His band has performed at the Music For All Concert Band Festival as well as numerous Dixie Classic Festivals including consistent superior ratings at their Grand National Adjudicators Invitational Festival.

 Mr. Vernon’s Jazz Bands have represented the state of Alabama at several venues: